Bacon Stuffed Sweet Pepper Poppers

 Directions

-1Heat the oven to 375 degrees F. Line a baking sheet with aluminum foil.
+1Preheat the oven to 375°F (190°C).
+Line a baking sheet with aluminum foil or parchment paper.

-2Slice each pepper in half lengthwise then scoop out any seeds and membrane to make space for your filling.
+2Slice each pepper in half lengthwise, then scoop out any seeds and membrane to make space for the filling.
+Arrange the pepper halves on the baking sheet.

 3Cut the bacon crosswise into 1/4-inch-thick strips and add to a pan over medium heat.
 Cook, stirring often, until crisp.
 Transfer cooked bacon to a paper towel to drain.